Mosquitoes (novel): The Second Day

 During the second day the activities on the boat take an even further backseat to the development of the characters and their interactions with one another.
 Similar conversations among the men over drinks continue, but the second day of the trip becomes largely defined by interactions between pairs of characters that result in misguided sexual tension that is fostered between them.
 Mrs. Jameson's advances on Pete, for instance, go unnoticed or unreciprocated by the young man.
 Similarly, Mr. Talliaferro's interest in Jenny grows, though as is always the case with him, he is not able to realize any relationship with the girl.
 Mrs. Maurier shares in the disappointment of unrequited love as she watches all of the men on the boat fawn over Jenny and Pat.
-These two subjects of male gaze share their own brief sexually charged interaction as they lay together in the room they share.
+These two objects of male gaze share their own brief sexually charged interaction as they lie together in the room they share.
 The only openly reciprocal feelings that seem to develop over the course of the day are between Pat and the nervous steward, David West, who she goes to meet for a midnight swim after her intimate encounter with Jenny.
 Two scenes diametrically opposed conclude the chapter as David West and Pat return in youthful joy from a midnight swim off of the now marooned boat, while Mrs. Maurier lies in bed sobbing in her loneliness.